Our Work in the UK

 Our other area of this work is a change of legislation to have us formally recognised as Limb B workers.
-We are doing this in conjunction with our sister branch in England and Wales via an All-Party Parliamentary Group which we have convened in Westminster to address the issues of workers rights.
-The 6th meeting of this group will take place in March and foster carers and others with an interest in fostering will be giving evidence on the need for the Foster Care Workers Bill
+We are doing this via an All-Party Parliamentary Group which we have convened in Westminster to address the issues of workers rights.
+Having paused for the General Election the APPG will be reconvening shortly.
+You can see the proposed Foster Care Workers Bill here.

 Central Register of Foster Carers

-Our second aim to establish a central register of foster carers here in Scotland.
+Our second aim is to establish a central register of foster carers in each of the respective countries in the UK.
 As the name suggests this register will provide a comprehensive list of foster carers in the country who will be approved by a central body rather than the current situation where our registration is tied to the assessing Local Authority or IFA.
 This will allow for better and more consistent approvals of carers, will provide a comprehensive standard for training and will be an independent body to investigate and make decisions in the event of allegations against foster carers.

 This will provide some much needed clarity in the whole deregistration process that is currently carried out behind closed doors with little or no outside scrutiny.
-Branch officials have been meeting with many MSPs to raise awareness of the need for a central register and assess the best way to take this piece of legislation forward.
+Branch officials have started by lobbying MSPs in Scotland to raise awareness of the need for a central register in Scotland and assessing the best way to take this piece of legislation forward.
+This will set the precedent for the rest of the UK.
 We have also been meeting with The Care Review, and interested third sector organisations and everybody we speak to is in favour of a change of legislation and we are working hard to make it happen.